 - Once the issue was noticed what was done?

+- Was the problem recognized and treated as a serious one that required immediate attention in order to avoid a full-blown infestation?
 The company rep quoted in the paper said that they were relying on the advice of the pest company they have used for years.

 - What was the pest company initially told?